Over the years, home staging has become a big buzzword for anyone preparing their house for sale and listing agents.

 It is all about presentation.
 And it is the icing on the cake.

-Homes that fly off the market, even in a seller’s market, will often have some level of staging involved.
+Homes that fly off the market, even in a seller’s market, will often involve some level of staging.
 A perception of value is created and the home becomes a hot commodity among the buyers.

 Home staging is the process of preparing a house for sale by enhancing its visual appeal and functionality.